-First of all I should probably state that this is a follow up review to Vol. 1, obviously.
+First of all, I should probably state that this is a follow up review to The Magician’s Workshop Volume 1.

-Secondly, my major complaint, about an unfulfilling story, has been washed away – like the old and mysterious world of O’Ceea.
-As I had hoped, Volume 2 delivered.
+My major complaint in that review, about an unfulfilling story, has been washed away – like the old and mysterious world of O’Ceea.
+As I had hoped, the second volume delivered.

 Now that the Magician Puller had arrived at the top of the pedestal, he raised the ancient Staff of Light in the air with both hands, and the nine Colors that had until then been wrapped tightly around his body began to unfurl.
 Nine strands of light, contained in something like frayed strips of cloth, spun up toward the tip of the staff and then pressed together, forming a tight ball.
 After all his Colors were collected, the puller threw his arms open, and the Colors shot straight up into the sky above the stadium, where they compressed in on themselves and formed a rainbow-colored moon.
 The crowd broke out with shouts of joyful adulation and resumed chanting, “Color, Color, find within us Color!”